Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.

 - You are a well-off individual who has already exhausted traditional investment channels

 For most couples, term life insurance works out better.
 It is more affordable and simpler.
-But if yours is a special situation, you may want to consider permanent life insurance instead.
+But if your situation is special, you may want to consider permanent life insurance instead.

 Choose a beneficiary

 A life insurance beneficiary is the person who receives the death benefit when the insured passes away.
-Most spouses name their partner as the beneficiary, but you are free to choose anyone.
+Most spouses name their partner as the beneficiary, but you can choose anyone.
 You can also name more than one beneficiary.

 Pick the right insurer